For students interested in majoring in Kinesiology & Health Sciences, we offer two degree options with three different concentrations:

 - Pre-Med: this concentration is appropriate if you plan to go into Medical School after W&M.

 - Public Health: this concentration is appropriate as preparation for further study or employment in the public health or global health sectors.
+(Effective Fall 2019, the Public Health BS Concentration will change.)

 - The B.A. degree offers the opportunity to get a broad understanding of human health while allowing flexibility in choosing courses.
 If you choose the B.A., you will work with your major advisor to choose courses that support your interests and future plans.
 Students often choose the B.A. as part of a double major.
+(Effective Fall 2019, a new Public Health BA Concentration will be offered.)

 A major difference between the B.S. and B.A. is that to earn the B.S. you must complete three additional courses in computer science, mathematics, biology, chemistry, geology or physics.
 See the Undergraduate Catalog for the complete requirements of each option./p>